alvinwilta/microqa/README.md

 make all
 ```

-there is a github action example on microqa.yml
+there is a GitHub Actions example on microqa.yml

 ## Documentations